 Women and Boots go Back a Long Way

 Women from all walks of life and age group, have been wearing boots for many generations as far back as the Native Americans and possibly further.
-The Indian women made sturdy moccasins out of tanned leather from the animal skins that the men hunted for food.
+The Native American women made sturdy moccasins out of tanned leather from the animal skins that the men hunted for food.
 The moccasins consisted of soft leather stitched together from sinew.
 The word moccasin comes from the early Algonquian Indians who were the first Native Indians encountered by the European settlers in North America.

 All Indian tribes wore moccasins and the styles varied with each tribe.
 Many tribes used the rawhide for the soles of the footwear and used rabbit fur or sheepskin for extra warmth.
 Some Native American women wore the boot type moccasins for warmth and rugged traveling conditions.
 They decorated them beautifully with quills, beads and paintings.
 Whether the moccasin boots were short or tall, the women designed them for comfort, terrain and beauty.